-Lockdown after lockdown and the tier restrictions of the past few months soon take their toll on mental and physical wellbeing.
-As a result, many of us may find ourselves going into the 2021 low in energy and exhausted.
+The lockdown has taken its toll on our wellbeing and as a result, many of us may find ourselves low in energy and exhausted.

 But it doesn’t have to be this way.
 A few simple lifestyle tweaks and some herbal remedies can help refuel your energy supplies discovers editor Jane Garton.